 Who is WDAMA?

-The Western Dressage Association of America - Massachusetts Affiliate was created to align with and promote the principles of the WDAA and independently engage in quality educational programs, outreach, and collaboration in New England.
+The Western Dressage Association of America - New England Affiliate* was created to align with and promote the principles of the WDAA and independently engage in quality educational programs, outreach, and collaboration in New England.
 We seek to grow our membership through all New England states and will seek to organize events in different areas of New England.
 Join us on this exciting journey, become a member today!